 An objective or intention that exists in perpetuity.
-Permanent goals, also known as perpetual goals, are on-going tasks that have no end, despite player actions or events.
-Permanent goals are typically over-arching goals that last the entirety of a game session.
+Permanent goals, also known as perpetual goals, are on-going tasks or objectives that have no end condition–despite player actions or events.
+Permanent goals are typically over-arching long-term goals that last the entirety of a game instance.

-Because permanent goals never go away, using too many could cause an unwieldy build-up of objectives for the player to focus on.
-Additionally, if a permanent goal is not perceived as enjoyable by the player, with no option to remove or opt-out of it, the player may grow dismayed with being forced to contend with it.
+Because permanent goals never go away, using too many may cause an unwieldy build-up of objectives for the player to focus on.
+Additionally, if a permanent goal is perceived as un-enjoyable, unfair, or superfluous by the player–with no option to remove or opt-out of it–the player may grow dismayed with being forced to contend with it.